dylanmc/cryptol/examples/ChaChaPolyCryptolIETF.md

 # Acknowledgements

-ChaCha20 and Poly1305 were
-invented by Daniel J. Bernstein, and the AEAD construction was invented by Adam Langley.
+ChaCha20 and Poly1305 were invented by Daniel J. Bernstein.
+The AEAD construction and the method of creating the one-time poly1305 key were invented by Adam Langley.

-Thanks to Robert Ransom and Ilari Liusvaara for their helpful comments and explanations.
+Thanks to Robert Ransom, Watson Ladd, Stefan Buhler, and kenny patterson for their helpful comments and explanations.
+Thanks to Niels Moeller for suggesting the more efficient AEAD construction in this document.
+Special thanks to Ilari Liusvaara for providing extra test vectors, helpful comments, and for being the first to attempt an implementation from this draft.

 # References